hdc-arizona/cfgConf/user-study-instructions.md

 Produce a drawing of the graph from the dot file `t2.dot`.
 Loops inside the graph are provided in the file `t2_loops.json`.

 #### Step 2.2
-Compare the resulting drawing from _CFGConf_ to a drawing produced using _dot graphviz_ on the file `t2.dot`.
+Compare the resulting drawing from _CFGConf_ to a drawing produced using _dot graphviz_ on the file `t2.dot`. **Note**: These drawings are expected to appear different.
+Do not be concerned if they do not look the same.

 To produce a pdf file using _graphviz_, you can run the following command in the terminal which will output the file `t2.pdf` in the same directory.
 ```
 dot -Tpdf t2.dot -o t2.pdf
 ```
-You do not need to submit this file.

-**Note**: These drawings are expected look different.
-Do not be concerned if they do not look the same.

 ### Task 3: